Bias in curricula: United States

-Many recent allegations against the United States have surfaced about the hiding of many historical facts from the public through public education and thus luring the public to believing that the actions taken by the U.S. government are justified and provide a global benefit.
+Multiple allegations towards the teaching of United States history exist, from the representation of slavery in the United States to the historical presentation of Native Americans across American history.
+American history textbooks have also been accused of being Eurocentric and overly patriotic.

 On the political left, professors Howard Zinn and James Loewen allege that United States history as presented in school textbooks has a conservative bias.
 A People's History of the United States, by American historian and political scientist Zinn, seeks to present American history through the eyes of groups rarely heard in mainstream histories.
 Loewen spent two years at the Smithsonian Institution studying and comparing twelve American history textbooks widely used throughout the United States.
 His findings were published in Lies My Teacher Told Me: Everything Your High School History Textbook Got Wrong.

 On the political right, professor Larry Schweikart makes the opposite case: he alleges in his 48 Liberal Lies About American History that United States history education has a liberal bias.

 In a landmark book called "The Trouble with Textbooks," Gary A. Tobin and Dennis R. Ybarra show how some American textbooks contain anti-Semitic versions of Jewish history and faith, particularly in relation to Christianity and Islam.
 The authors found that some U.S. textbooks "tend to discredit the ties between Jews and the Land of Israel.
 Israel is blamed for starting wars in the region and being colonialist.
 Jews are charged with deicide in the killing of Jesus.
 All in all, there are repeated misrepresentations that cross the line into bigotry."